aprestoes/minimalist-landing-page/README.md

 */
 var connectParagraphToHeaders = false;

-/* The paragraphs to rate between.
+/* The paragraphs to rotate between.
 If rotateParagraph disabled, the first element also serves as the only paragraph.
+You can also use tags such as <a>, <span>, and a few more here.
 */
 var rotatingParagraphs = [
   "Currently studying at Carleton University for computer science with a specialization in software engineering and a minor in applied linguistics. <span>Whew.</span>"